Fire01/make-it-easy/README.md

 ```

 # API
-Not all api described here, confused what should i put there :(
+Maybe not all api described here, doc need to be updated.

 ## Model